-While some aches and pains are to be expected during pregnancy, persistent, sharp pain in your heel may be something more serious—a condition known as plantar fasciitis—which pregnant women are, unfortunately, at greater risk of developing than the average population.
+While some aches and pains are to be expected during pregnancy, especially if you're carrying during this hot, humid Houston summer.
+So, yes, you're bound to experience some discomfort, but persistent, sharp pain in your heel may be something more serious—a condition known as plantar fasciitis—which pregnant women are, unfortunately, at greater risk of developing than the average population.

 So why are pregnant women so susceptible to developing heel pain?
 First, let’s try to understand exactly what plantar fasciitis is and why the condition flares up.
 The plantar fascia is a thick band of tissue that runs from the heel bone through the foot’s arch, ending at your toes.
 This band has a big job to do: it must support the foot and allow you to make the motions necessary for walking.